Agia/Professional-README-Generator/README.md

   ## Usage
   Open your CLI and navigate to the folder containing `index.mjs`.
 Next, type `node index.mjs`, and answer the questions as prompted in the command-line.
 Once completed, your `README.md` will be generated, using your answers, and can be found in the same directory.

-  > :raised_hand: You can check out [this walkthrough video](https://youtu.be/8xXoBW6mb9A) which demonstrates the app in use - generating this very README you are reading (excluding the two callouts and gif)!
-The gif below is the same content as the video linked above.

   ![Gif showing a full walkthrough of the app in use, to generate this README.md file](./assets/screenshot.gif)